Places

 Ginza·¥¥

 7 stories of pens, journals, stationery, paper goods, stickers.
 A dream for anyone who loves beautiful office supplies.
+Budget a full hour minimum.

 Skip It IfStationery doesn't excite you.
 Otherwise, mandatory.